iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getAccountsStatus
+## <GithubCodeLink link="wallet/getStatus"/> wallet/getAccountStatus

-Returns the status of an account or of all accounts if no account is provided.
+Gets the status of an account.
+If not specified, the status of all accounts are returned.

 #### Request